 I was five years old.

-Since that first library visit, I’ve had an ongoing love affair with books.
+Since that first library visit, I’ve had an ongoing love affair with libraries and books.
 For me, the definition of heaven is being in a place surrounded by books.

-Unlike most libraries, my library was a high-gabled English Tudor style building surrounded by trees, grass, and birds.
+Unlike the modern architecture of libraries today, my library was a high-gabled English Tudor-style building surrounded by trees, grass, and birds.
 It looked like a place right out of the Secret Garden.
 In 1935, the Sugar House Library, (Sprague Branch) in Salt Lake City, Utah was selected by the American Library Association as “The Most Beautiful Branch Library in America.”

 This happened long before I was born, but that distinction carried with it a sense of pride for our small community.

-The Library is the Best Place for Kids
+Why the Library is the Best Place for Kids & Grandkids!

 You will find that libraries teach lessons far beyond being a place for checking out books.
 Other lessons can be learned as well.